Andrew Jackson and the slave trade: Account of Idler (1854)

 "Idler" described Jackson participating in foot races and wrestling matches at Bruinsburg, naming "Bruin, Price, Crane, Freeland, Harmon and others" as Jackson's companions in sport.
 Jackson's most astute 19th-century biographer reported that as a youth, "He was passionately fond of those sports which are mimic battles; above all, wrestling...He was exceedingly fond of running foot-races, of leaping the bar, and jumping; and in such sports he was excelled by no one of his years."
 Among those taking an oath of allegiance to the United States, on October 30, 1798, were Waterman Crane, Llewellyn Price, and James and Hezekiah Harmon.
 These men swore their oath before Samuel Gibson, a resident since 1788 and the founder of Port Gibson, the principal village of upper Bayou Pierre.

 A surviving letter written to Jackson on October 21, 1791, by George Cochran, mentions "many agreeable hours" spent at Jackson's "friendly retreat at Bayou Pierre."
 In 1801, Cochran bought land on Bayou Pierre from Crane, property that was adjacent to land owned by territorial judge Bruin, and George Humphreys, father of future Confederate general Humphreys.
 One of the Humphreys' properties was called the Hermitage, a name that supposedly inspired the name of the Tennessee plantation Andrew Jackson established in 1804.
 When the Confederate general's grandfather died, back in the day, he owed money to "many creditors, including Jackson."
 In 1802 Cochran was involved in the operation of Bruin's saw mill, "now cutting cypress planks", located on James' Run stream near Bruinsburg and Bayou Pierre.
 The same year, Bruin advertised that he was laying out an 11-street town at Bruinsburg and was seeking investors: "SUBSCRIPTIONS will be received at Natchez, by Robert and George Cochran, Ebenezer Rees, Bryan Bruin and at the Office of the Herald; at Cole's Creek by Thomas Calvit and John Giraults; at Bayou Pierre, by James Harmon, George W. Humphreys, Arthur Carney and William Scott; at Big Black, Tobias Brashears; at Fort Adams, by Capt.
 James Sterret."
-Anticipating the White essentialism of Jacksonian democracy and the principle that "superintending inequality at home" allowed a cohort of patriarchs from diverse religious and ethnic backgrounds to engage as equals in the marketplace and in the electoral arena, Jackson's fellow traders were a showcase of White men's diversity, perfectly willing to marry across cultural or religious lines for economic benefit, all while busily importing and exploiting an increasingly heterogeneous slave population.